Andy-W-Visser/TTMCarbon/README.md

 PassageTimes1000 : calculates the first and las passage time from and to a depth of 1000 m.

 krillinterp001 : calculates the sequestered carbon and residence time associated with krill poop in the Southern Ocean.
 Data for distribution is inthe .csv file.
+Model used in Cavan EL, Mackay N, Hill SL, Atkinson A, Belcher A, Visser AW.
+Antarctic krill sequester similar amounts of carbon to key coastal blue carbon habitats.
+Nature Communications.
+2024 Sep 8;15(1):7842.